 -

 Not monitoring campaigns regularly: Failing to monitor campaigns regularly can result in wasted ad spend and higher ACOS.
-Reviewing campaigns regularly and adjusting bids, keywords, and targeting to optimise performance is important.
+Reviewing campaigns regularly and adjusting bids, keywords, and targeting to PPC Optimization performance is important.

 -